gracefulife/clova-developer-guide/en/CIC/References/ContextObjects/DeviceState.md

 ## Device.DeviceState {#DeviceState}
-DeviceState is a message format that sends device states of a client.
+DeviceState is a message format used to report the device states of a client to CIC.

 ### Message structure
 {% raw %}

 ```json
 {
   "header": {